yczyczyczycz/Calorie-Counter/README.md

 -Reworked the calories list for Food and PhysicalActivity to be a switch function, also added more items -Added an option to Main to calculate the daily calories -Added REQUIRES, MODIFIES and EFFECTS to all the abstraction classes.
--Reworked FoodEvent and ActivityEvent, separate each into two methods, one for user input one for adding, easier for testing -Wrote two getters for the numbers of food items and activity items -Wrote a test class to test DailyCount, Food and PhysicalActivity
+-Reworked FoodEvent and ActivityEvent, separate each into two methods, one for user input and one for adding, easier for testing
+-Wrote two getters for the numbers of food items and activity items -Wrote a test class to test DailyCount, Food and PhysicalActivity

 Project week 4 Types, Interfaces and Saving:
+-Completely redesigned the structure of my program,created a new class called Person -Person added a new layer above DailyCount, which represents the user -The Person class is capable of adding multiple DailyCount objects and it implements Saveable and Loadable -Implemented save() and load() for Person, they save from and load to a .txt text file -Implemented save() for DailyCount(), which saves the toString() string to a text file -Created a new model class Drink that is similar to Food, not yet implemented in my project -Created and implemented the interface Doable and Edible for Drink, Food and PhysicalActivity -Wrote test class for save and load for Person -Reconstructed the Main to ask the user to create a new user or load from a text file -Main now has the option to save the DailyCount to Person and save it to a text file and starts a new day -Created inputEvent class as a helper class for the entire project